A life-long maker and lover of textiles

 Then, six years ago, I had to take early retirement due to ill health.
 I have spent most of the past 5 years working on a C&G course: L3 in Craft Design Embroidery.
 This gave my life a new focus.
 I started out to try and find a way to include as many of the skills I had, in the work I do.
 It was a struggle to complete the course because of health issues, but I loved every minute of it.
 It has introduced me to new techniques and stretched the boundaries to help me design and make my own work.
 I also pushed myself to attend workshops and courses to further develop my skills.

-I have become a designer, who is more confident and able to problem-solve in a way that enhances my creativity.
+I have become a designer, who is more confident and able to problem-solve in a way that develops my creativity.
 The course has also allowed me to discover the methods that will feed my future work.

 Today, I still teach bobbin lace!
 It has become a major part of my life and I design and make my own work besides doing voluntary work for The Lace Guild.
 I also teach mixed media textiles and embroidery and offer occasional talks and workshops.
 However, I am also enjoying work on developing new designs.